saezlab/dorothea/README.md

 <!-- badges: end -->

 ## Overview
-DoRothEA is a gene regulatory network containing signed transcription factor (TF) - target gene interactions.
+DoRothEA is a gene regulatory network (GRN) containing signed transcription factor (TF) - target gene interactions.
 DoRothEA regulons, the collection of a TF and its transcriptional targets, were curated and collected from different types of evidence for both human and mouse.
 A confidence level was assigned to each